algr3m/Data-Analytics-portfolio/project-2-sql-analysis/README.md

 FROM orders
 WHERE profit < 0
 GROUP BY category;
-Recommendations
+**Recommendations
+**
-Limit high discounts on expensive items (Furniture, Technology) Review pricing strategy for frequently discounted Office Supplies Implement discount thresholds to reduce loss-making transactions
+Limit high discounts on expensive items (Furniture, Technology).
+Review pricing strategy for frequently discounted Office Supplies.
+Implement discount thresholds to reduce loss-making transactions.

 While Furniture contributes the highest total losses and Office Supplies accounts for the most frequent loss-making transactions, Technology exhibits the highest loss per transaction, indicating higher severity when losses occur.
 This suggests that pricing or discounting strategies in Technology, though less frequent, carry higher financial risk per sale.